redhuntlabs/HTTPLoot/README.md

   -input-file string
         Path of the input file containing domains to process -output-file string
-        CSV output file to write the results to (default "httploot-results.csv") -parallelism int
+        CSV output file path to write the results to (default "httploot-results.csv") -parallelism int
         Number of URLs per site to crawl parallely (default 15) -submit-forms